aws/aws-cli/awscli/examples/apigateway/get-domain-names.rst

-**To get the per-region list of custom domain names**
+**To get a list of custom domain names**

 Command::

-  aws apigateway get-domain-names --region us-west-2
+  aws apigateway get-domain-names

 Output::